-BEGINNER POINTE AND CONDITIONING
+BEGINNER POINTE CLASSES

 OUR POINTE POLICY